UK business people and UK workers in education in NW England

 Qualities & Gifts Sought

 A sense of calling to reach Muslim families for Christ.
 You have the ability to work as part of a team.
-Be willing to live sacrificially, to learn, and keep learning.
+You are willing to live sacrificially, to learn, and keep learning.

 Our ref 11347